xjsender/haoide/README.md

 <img src="https://raw.github.com/xjsender/SublimeApex/master/screenshot/deploy%20code.png" />

 # Installation #
-This plugin support Sublime Text 3, firstly, install sublime text and then extract the zip file into your sublime package path.
+Firstly, install sublime text and then extract the zip file into your sublime package path.
 Package Name in sublime should be SublimeApex, for example, "D:\Sublime347\Data\Packages\SublimeApex" is my installation path.

 Before start coding, you should initiate your project settings, you can keep your settings in Default Setting or User Setting, however, [User Settings] is prior to [Default Settings].